verhovsky/books-futures-explained/src/introduction.md

 not in the context of any specific runtime.

 Secondly, I've always found small runnable examples very exiting to learn from.
-Thanks to [Mdbook][mdbook] the examples can even be edited and explored further.
+Thanks to [Mdbook][mdbook] the examples can even be edited and explored further by uncommenting certain lines or adding new ones yourself.
+I use that quite a but throughout so keep an eye out when reading through editable code segments.

 It's all code that you can download, play with and learn from.

 We'll and end up with an understandable example including a `Future` implementation, an `Executor` and a `Reactor` in less than 200 lines of code.